ngaut/stackvm/spec.md

 **Error Explanation**:

-- **Not allowed to execute SQL**：Please do not use any tools, such as llm_generate, to attempt to obtain SQL execution results.
+- **Not allowed to execute SQL**: Please do not use any tools, such as llm_generate, to attempt to obtain SQL execution results.
 - **Do Not Assume Specific Environment Information**: Do not make assumptions about (or generate) specific details of the environment, such as their current system configuration, current versions of tidb, current tiup version, or private data.
 Plans should be designed to be adaptable and not rely on presumed specific environment information.
 - **Avoid Obtain Specific Data with General Tools**: General tools like `retrieve_knowledge_graph`, `vector_search` and `llm_generate` can only access public documentation and general knowledge.
 They cannot access:
   - Current system configuration